 What is “contextualization”?

-When a word is heard enough times, it’s easy to assume that one understands its meaning.
+When a person hears a word enough times, it’s easy to assume that one understands its meaning.
 However, what happens when we assume this?
 For some, prejudices are reinforced without good reason.
-For others, the concept is oversimplified and effort is not given to solving the hard problems of contextualization.
+For others, the concept is oversimplified.
+Thus, people give little effort towards solving the challenging problems surrounding contextualization.

-In Saving God’s Face, I suggest that evangelicals have largely assumed a particular view of “contextualization” that has made it very difficult for us make progress on the subject.
+In Saving God’s Face, I suggest that evangelicals have largely assumed a particular view of “contextualization” that has made it very difficult for us to make progress on the subject.
 In general, contextualization is seen primarily as an act of communication or application.
-While mention is made to “contextualized theology,” this generally refers to communicating theological truth in a contextually meaningful way.
+While people mention “contextualized theology,” they generally refer to communicating theological truth in a contextually meaningful way.

-It is assumed that contextualization is something one does TO theology.
+Many assume that contextualization is something one does TO theology.
 It is something that happens after one has interpreted the Bible.
-I think this is a fundamental assumption that is hindering evangelical attempts to develop comprehensive approaches to contextualization.
+This way of thinking fundamentally hinders evangelical attempts to develop comprehensive approaches to contextualization.